A Historical Look At Bitcoin Price: 2009-2020

 2013: European Finances

-The year 2013 was an important year in Bitcoin price history, as Bitcoin cemented itself into the mainstream financial world.
+Looking back at Bitcoin price history, we should acknowledge the fact that the year 2013 was an important year: Bitcoin cemented itself into the mainstream financial world.

 Europe saw major financial difficulties at this time.
 Particularly notable were the troubles faced by Greece and Cyprus.

-Cyprus’s financial crisis resulted in a surge in use as investors turned away from traditional banks whom they felt were untrustworthy, and therefore the value of Bitcoin rose sharply.
+Cyprus’s financial crisis resulted in a surge in BTC use as investors turned away from traditional banks whom they felt were untrustworthy.
+Therefore, the value of Bitcoin rose sharply.
 By March 2013, Bitcoin’s value had soared from $13 to around $260.

-In spite of the resulting sell-off and consequential temporary crash, Bitcoin’s value experienced a couple of peaks during the next few months, topping $1,000 twice and finally sitting at or near $750 by the end of 2013.
+In spite of the resulting sell-off and consequential temporary crash, Bitcoin’s value experienced a couple of peaks during the next few months, topping $1,000 twice and finally sitting at around $750 by the end of 2013.

 2014: Bitcoin in Crisis